the Cake: Guidelines for the Decorator

 even and smooth with the buttercream and smooth out the tops.
 Then

-even surface.
+finished, or with their first coats ready for finishing.
 I've seen cakes with beautiful, even first and final

 coats in walk-ins—buttercream chilled and fully set, ready for